 The Chicco Cortina Together tandem stroller is an inline style stroller that is hard to push and turn, heavy and awkward to lift and has an interesting division of features between seats.
 This Chicco offers dual cup holders to the front passenger with none for the second seat.
-It has disappointingly small canopies that cover almost nothing and definitely won't protect your baby from the elements or an unexpected storm.
+It has disappointingly small canopies that won't protect your baby from the elements or an unexpected storm.
 While we often find Chicco products offer a little something extra for a budget-friendly price, this option has a higher cost than strollers that performed better in our tests.
-With plastic wheels, dual front wheel design and two-wheel suspension the Cortina Together couldn't stand up to the competition and is not a stroller we recommend.
+With plastic wheels, dual front wheel design and two-wheel suspension, the Cortina Together couldn't stand up to the competition and is not a stroller we recommend.

 Chicco Cortina Together Review